scalable-react/scalable-react-boilerplate/README.md

    npm run build

 ### File Structure
 * Some files left out for brevity.
-Please reference the files in the [React Redux Simple Starter](https://github.com/RyanCCollins/react-redux-simple-starter) project for information about the file structure.
+Please reference the files in the [Feature First React Boilerplate](https://github.com/RyanCCollins/feature-first-react-boilerplate) project for information about the file structure.
 ```
 .
 ├── README.md